End-to-End Virtual Screening Campaign Guide

 - The screened set collapses into a single dense region after filtering — likely because a narrow binding energy range was used; consider relaxing the threshold.

 It is normal and expected for some chemical clusters to correspond to high CNN affinity or binding activity.
 This does not disqualify them.
 The goal is not to eliminate clusters, but to ensure that your final compound list is not exclusively drawn from one cluster while missing other potentially active regions.
-A compound list of 50 from one scaffold provides weak SAR; 50 compounds spanning 5–10 distinct scaffolds provides a robust SAR foundation.
+A compound list of 50 from one scaffold provides weak SAR; 50 compounds spanning 5–10 distinct scaffolds provides a robust SAR foundation.9.
+Final Diversity-Driven Compound Selection

-- Extract the top 10 compounds by highest CNN affinity (or pIC50 if Boltz2 was primary).
+Start by anchoring the selection to confirmed high-quality compounds:- Extract the top 10 compounds by highest CNN affinity (or pIC50 if Boltz2 was primary).

 - Extract the top 10 compounds by lowest binding energy (most negative Best Affinity).